Franz Kafka Rotating Head Statue – The Ultimate Visiting Guide 2026

 Franz Kafka was a Czech novelist and short story writer.
 Whilst his work is deemed crucial for the development of Czech literature, most of Kafka’s work can be difficult to follow and understand.
 The stories are full of surrealism, wild fantasy ideas and absurd concepts.
 It’s certainly is not easy reading!

-There are also two fast food Indian style dining places in the same little square and more fast food places on the top floor of the modern shopping centre.
+There are also two fast food Indian style dining places in the same little square and more fast food places on the top floor of the modern shopping centre, including traditional Czech food canteen style restaurant.

 Other David Cerny’s Statues & more fun statues to see